• Skip to primary navigation

 Jump to Recipe Pin Recipe

-Before you run off at the thought of cabbage or kale in your mashed potatoes, let me first just say that I don’t even like cabbage.
-I didn’t have much hope when I first tried this recipe.
-So I was pleasantly surprised that I liked them!
+Before you run off at the thought of cabbage or kale in your mashed potatoes, let me just say that I don’t even like cabbage.
+I didn’t have much hope when I first tried this recipe, so I was pleasantly surprised that I liked them!

 The cabbage doesn’t have an overpowering taste in these potatoes.
 My husband even said he’d like more next time.
 For me, I’ll stick to the amount in the recipe. 😉